ezhara1/Vega-JS/README.md

 3. Add additional vectors if needed using the "Add Vector" button
 4. Click "Fetch Data" to retrieve the data from Statistics Canada
 5. Switch between different visualization types using the buttons in the sidebar
+6. Click "Show Log" to view past fetches and re-fetch them

 ## API Information